 Having completed an extensive exploration and compiled our research, the honest answer is we still don’t know.
 Both providers offer an incredible range of high-quality products and services, each with a long list of pros which far outweigh the cons.

 Here at Kinsta, we are partial to Google Cloud.
 Which is why we use it to power our application hosting, database hosting, and managed WordPress hosting solutions.
 Google Cloud continues to improve its state-of-the-art platform.
 Growing and evolving its offerings while planning new data center locations for the year ahead.

-Google’s accelerating popularity and success is reflected by the doubling of its annual cloud revenue run-rate, taking market share away from Azure and AWS.
+Google’s accelerating popularity and success is reflected by the doubling of its annual cloud revenue run-rate, reducing both Azure market share along with AWS market share.
 If you care about speed and pricing, the Google Cloud Platform is definitely one you want to check out.

 Azure has also made great strides in recent years.
 A result of Microsoft CEO, Satya Nadella, shifting the company to a ‘cloud first’, ‘mobile first’ strategy.
 Like Google, Microsoft continues impressive data center expansion plans and is heavily investing in improving its network infrastructure.